asad2011ai/image_segmentation/README.md

-# image_segmentation Prediction using pretrianed weight
+# image_segmentation Prediction using pretrianed weight of Mask RCNN
 Create folder : Dataset

 In Dataset folder create 2 folders : train and val Put training images in train folder and validation images in Val folder.